SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 A [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) will allow you to manage dynamic, environment-specific settings, enhancing flexibility and control over your Redis configurations in [Kubernetes](https://kubernetes.io/docs/tutorials/kubernetes-basics/).

 ![Diagram showing the relationship between Kubernetes Node, Redis Pod, and ConfigMap](/content/en/docs/images/RedisCMChart.png)
-> This illustration shows how Redis is configured in a Kubernetes environment using 'ConfigMaps'.
+> This illustration shows how Redis is configured in a Kubernetes environment using `ConfigMaps`.

 ### What you'll learn
 In this tutorial, you will: